lanceturbes/anywhere-fitness-backend/endpoints.md

 ## Classes

-Endpoints starting with `/api/classes` are for fetching information related to fitness classes.
+Endpoints starting with `/api/classes` are related to fitness class information.

 ### Get All Classes